Incronaut/Incronaut.github.io/splash-city/_posts/2022-10-20-2022-steph-curry's-shooting-woes.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yBKmm2qVAXM?start=25" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This pause has shown itself on multiple occassions throughout this past season.
+This pause has shown itself on multiple occasions throughout this past season.
 What this effect can have is a slight loss in power, a slower release time from the catch, and a much more inconsistent shot overall.
 Although Curry absolutely dominates in said 3pt contest, when there is more pressure to shoot quicker and a tighter defense surrounding him, these slight changes may impact his shot in a negative way.

 Edit: Here are two great examples from the most recent Warriors vs Pistons game on Oct 30th: